hashicorp/terraform-provider-aws/website/docs/r/instance.html.markdown

 * `cpu_threads_per_core` - (Optional - has no effect unless `cpu_core_count` is also set)  If set to to 1, hyperthreading is disabled on the launched instance.
 Defaults to 2 if not set.
 See [Optimizing CPU Options](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-optimize-cpu.html) for more information.
 * `credit_specification` - (Optional) Customize the credit specification of the instance.
 See [Credit Specification](#credit-specification) below for more details.
 * `disable_api_termination` - (Optional) If true, enables [EC2 Instance Termination Protection](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#Using_ChangingDisableAPITermination).
-* `ebs_block_device` - (Optional) Additional EBS block devices to attach to the instance.
+* `ebs_block_device` - (Optional) One or more configuration blocks with additional EBS block devices to attach to the instance.
 Block device configurations only apply on resource creation.
 See [Block Devices](#ebs-ephemeral-and-root-block-devices) below for details on attributes and drift detection.
+When accessing this as an attribute reference, it is a set of objects.
 * `ebs_optimized` - (Optional) If true, the launched EC2 instance will be EBS-optimized.
 Note that if this is not set on an instance type that is optimized by default then this will show as disabled but if the instance type is optimized by default then there is no need to set this and there is no effect to disabling it.
 See the [EBS Optimized section](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html) of the AWS User Guide for more information.
 * `enclave_options` - (Optional) Enable Nitro Enclaves on launched instances.
 See [Enclave Options](#enclave-options) below for more details.
-* `ephemeral_block_device` - (Optional) Customize Ephemeral (also known as "Instance Store") volumes on the instance.
+* `ephemeral_block_device` - (Optional) One or more configuration blocks to customize Ephemeral (also known as "Instance Store") volumes on the instance.
 See [Block Devices](#ebs-ephemeral-and-root-block-devices) below for details.
+When accessing this as an attribute reference, it is a set of objects.
 * `get_password_data` - (Optional) If true, wait for password data to become available and retrieve it.
 Useful for getting the administrator password for instances running Microsoft Windows.
 The password data is exported to the `password_data` attribute.
 See [GetPasswordData](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_GetPasswordData.html) for more information.
 * `hibernation` - (Optional) If true, the launched EC2 instance will support hibernation.
 * `host_id` - (Optional) ID of a dedicated host that the instance will be assigned to.
 Use when an instance is to be launched on a specific dedicated host.